cthouck31/Rpi_Spi/README.md

 should be setup in loopback mode (connect the MOSI pin to the MISO pin).
 See [Raspberry Pi SPI](https://pinout.xyz/pinout/spi#) page for details on the Raspberry Pi SPI GPIO pins.

+The test can be run using 'make test'.

 # Contributing
 Feel free to contribute!
 The idea of the project is to provide a simple SPI interface; the simpler, the better.